heschmat/aws-eks-deployment-experiments/README.md

 ## 1. Create the EKS Cluster

 Provision the EKS cluster using `eksctl`.
-This process may take approximately 15 minutes.
+This process takes roughly 15 minutes.

 ```sh
 # You must use the -f or --config-file flag to specify your YAML config.